Responsibility of Reviewers

 - Abstract: does it reflect the contents of the article?

 - Introduction: does it describe the accuracy of matters submitted by the author and clearly state the problem being considered?
 Typically, the introduction should summarize the context of the relevant research, and explain the findings of the research or other findings, if any, offered for discussion.
-This research should explain the experiments, hypotheses and methods.
+This research should explain the experiments, hypotheses, and methods.

 Content of the Article

-In order to determine the originality and suitability for the journal, are there any elements of plagiarism over 25% of this paper field?
+To determine the originality and suitability for the journal, are there any elements of plagiarism over 25% of this paper field?
 Quick literature search can use certain tools such as Scopus to see if there are similarities from other parts.

 - if the study had been previously done by other authors, it is still eligible for publication?